onzfonz/comp227/src/content/1/en/part1c.md

 Before we move forward, we will take a look at a small but useful feature of the JavaScript language that was added in the ES6 specification, that allows us to [destructure](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) values from objects and arrays upon assignment.

-In our previous code, we had to reference the data passed to our component as *props.name* and *props.age*.
+In our previous code, we had to reference the data passed to our component as `props.name` and `props.age`.
-Of these two expressions, we had to repeat *props.age* twice in our code.
+Of these two expressions, we had to repeat `props.age` twice in our code.

-Since <i>props</i> is an object
+Since `props` is an object

 ```js
 props = {